jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 - Cat profile dominates at 48% of all closed deals
 - Shark profile is the rarest at 2.85% among converted sellers
-- 21% unknown profile — the tracking gap here limits the reliability of this analysis
+- 21% unknown profile, the tracking gap here limits the reliability of this analysis
 - Note: profile labels are defined by Olist's internal sales methodology.
-The dataset documentation does not provide explicit definitions for each profile — interpretation based on animal characteristics would be speculative
+The dataset documentation does not provide explicit definitions for each profile, so interpretation based on animal characteristics would be speculative

 ---